CyrilleB79/charInfo/README.md

     * A script to display character information for the character at the position of the caret (works only in places where there is a caret).
 It can be found in the "system caret" category of NVDA input gestures dialog.

 * The provided information is in english since it is part of Unicode norm.
 If a local translation exists for this add-on, the information is also provided alongside with english.
-* The CLDR name (Unicode Common Locale Data Repository) is only supported with NVDA 2019.1 and above.
 * For the characters written with Microsoft proprietary fonts Symbol, Wingding (1, 2,, 3) and Webding, some additional information is provided: character name, font name and information of the corresponding unicode character.

 ## Change log

+### Version 1.8

+* Update to Unicode 14.0.
+* Compatibility with NVDA 2022.1.
+* Drops compatibility with NVDA below 2019.3.
+* Update localizations.

 ### Version 1.7